Hiding Visual Information via Obfuscating Adversarial Perturbations: Security Analysis

-In our proposed method, we choose the generative model as the key, which has a large key space.
+\textbf{Key Model Space Analysis.} In our proposed method, we choose the generative model as the key, which has a large key space.
 Take the key model used in our experiments as an example, it has a size of 11.383M.
 Such a large key space can be disastrous for those who use exhaustive attacks.